Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Mod-2 Cohomology of 3D space groups

 for all $g_1,g_2,...,g_{n+1} \in G$.
 The resolution underlying Eq.~\eqref{eqdf} is the bar resolution: for $n\geq 0$, each $R^G_n$ in Eq.~\eqref{res} is the free $\mathbb{Z}G$-module freely generated by $n$-tuples $[g_1|g_2|\cdots|g_n]$ with $g_i \in G$, and the boundary map is defined by

-Since the space group $G$ has infinite order, Eq.~\eqref{eqdf} is a system of infinite number of equations and solving them seems to be a hopeless task.
-Nevertheless, the following conjecture allows us to convert the problem to a finite dimensional problem.
+Since the space group $G$ has infinite order, Eq.~\eqref{eqdf} is a system with an infinite number of equations, and solving them seems to be a hopeless task.
+Nevertheless, the following conjecture allows us to convert the problem to a finite-dimensional problem.
 To state this conjecture, let us define the ``translating-by-$m$-units'' subgroup of the translation group: $T^m = \left(m \mathbb{Z}\right)^3\subset T\cong \mathbb{Z}^3$.
 Obviously, $T^m$ is a normal subgroup of the space group $G$, and this defines a quotient group $P_m$ through

-The quotient group $P_m$ can be viewed as the symmetry group of a finite lattice that spans $m\times m\times m$ unit cells along the translation direction $T_1$, $T_2$, and $T_3$. \begin{conj} When $m=4$, the induced map $p_m^* \colon H^n(P_m,\mathbb{Z}_2)\rightarrow H^n(G,\mathbb{Z}_2)$ is surjective for all $n$. \end{conj} This is equivalent to the conjecture that the LHS spectral sequence associated with Eq.~\eqref{mfoldrotation} collapses to the bottom horizontal line $E_r^{p,0}$ at infinity page $r=\infty$.
+The quotient group $P_m$ can be viewed as the symmetry group of a finite lattice that spans $m\times m\times m$ unit cells along the translation direction $T_1$, $T_2$, and $T_3$. \begin{conj} When $m=3$, the induced map $p_m^* \colon H^n(P_m,\mathbb{Z}_2)\rightarrow H^n(G,\mathbb{Z}_2)$ is surjective for all $n$. \end{conj} This is equivalent to the conjecture that the LHS spectral sequence associated with Eq.~\eqref{mfoldrotation} collapses to the bottom horizontal line $E_r^{p,0}$ at infinity page $r=\infty$.

+\begin{theorem}[Low-degree reduction for the finite-quotient conjecture] Assume the degree bound of Theorem~\ref{thm:finite3D_ref}: every algebra generator of $H^*(G,\mathbb Z_2)$ has degree at most $6$.
+If